 3. Providers may need to adapt their communication style to those they’re serving to best address their needs.
 How might they approach this?

 It’s important for providers not to assume that individuals with I/DD can’t understand what they’re saying.
 Often, they can but may not be able to give reciprocal language to identify how they’re feeling.
 Sometimes there’s an advocate in the room, and providers should work with them to facilitate communication with the individual, but they should not assume they’ll speak for them.
 I think this is a big mistake and one that can feel frustrating for individuals.
 Providers need to read behaviors and be flexible, as well.
 If they start to do something but notice that it agitates the individual, they need to ask questions or work with the advocate to change their approach.

 In terms of communicating about symptoms, there are many methods that providers can use: smiley face scales to rate pain; asking individuals to point to what is bothering them; or having them draw pictures to communicate how they’re feeling are just a few examples.

-4. What can providers and caregivers do to minimize distress and ensure that individuals with I/DD are comfortable during appointments?
+4. What can providers do to minimize distress and ensure that individuals with I/DD are comfortable during appointments?

 One way to minimize stress is to accommodate individuals who prefer low stimulation and noise with early morning appointments when fewer people are in the halls and waiting room.
 As for the appointment itself, providers should explain beforehand what they will do and always ask before touching an individual.
 They might give the individual a fidget toy or distraction to help them remain calm during the visit or let them feel their stethoscope or other tools before they use it on the body.
 Ultimately providers should allow for adaptability in the environment to meet their patients’ needs.
 From our end, we always make sure that people accompanying individuals to these appointments are skilled and aware of that person’s unique needs.